-“As a brother, Father, Businessman and producer, the community and how our young people are supported has always been at the centre of what I do.
+“As a brother, Father, Businessman and producer, the community and how our young people are supported has always been at the center of what I do.
 Be it young talents and creatives who frequent the studio or young people who access the creative media courses, programs and campaigns through our independent charity Community Youth London – it’s always about the grass roots and community.”

-Defenders Ent and The Digital Holdings studio
+Defenders Ent and The Digital Holdings Studio:

-The South London record label Defenders Ent and their onsite audio/visual studio Digital Holdings are set to celebrate their 15-year Anniversary in 2020.
-The Digital Holdings space has played a pivotal role in helping the early stages of artist such as Stormzy, Jessie J, Tinie Tempah and Chip as it accommodates to a vast array of talented MCs, producers and directors, giving these artists affordable studio time.
+The South London record label Defenders Ent and their onsite audio/visual studio Digital Holdings are set to celebrate their 15-year Anniversary in 2022.
+The Digital Holdings space has played a pivotal role in helping the early stages of artists such as Stormzy, Jessie J, Tinie Tempah and Chip as it accommodates to a vast array of talented MCs, producers and directors, giving these artists affordable studio time.
 Having spawned hundreds of Grime and UK Rap singles and videos over the years, it has found its own niche as the go-to place for a generation of urban talent across the city and a hugely valuable asset to the London Music scene.